Cubic Meter in international cargo transportation

 A Cubic meter equals approximately 35 cubic feet.

-In international cargo transportation, a cubic meter is the standard unit for measuring shipping freight volume.
 However, since the imperial metric system is still used in Americans' everyday lives, the volume of cargo shipping from the USA to overseas can still be calculated in cubic feet.

 It isn't easy to imagine the volume of a cubic meter.
-Click on the picture below to watch a short video on YouTube about how much cargo you can ship, paying for shipping cargo volume in one cubic meter.
+Click on the picture below to watch a short video on YouTube about how much cargo you can ship, paying for sending cargo volume in one cubic meter.

 In respect of international cargo transportation, you should distinguish freight price calculations based on chargeable (metric) volume and volume calculated based on the dimensional weight of cargo.